What are the pros and cons of water softeners? Why bother spending a fortune on a water softening system?

 Ans: There can be 4 reasons for that:

-Ans: There are two water softener alternatives that you can use in your households:
+This the water softener alternative that you can use in your households:

 You also get the same water softener with different filtering capacities at different prices.
 Source water analysis and daily water consumption are important aspects to discuss before buying.
 Usually, 600 gallons of water per day is sufficient for a family of six members.